ans-group/docs.ukfast.co.uk/source/fastdesk/getting_started/install_citrix_receiver.md

 ![Image174](files/Image174.png)

-Once Citrix Receiver has fully installed you'll see the following
+Once Citrix Receiver has fully installed you'll see the following:

 ![Image175](files/Image175.png)

-You should then be reverted back to the screen below
+You should then be reverted back to the screen below:

 ![Image176](files/Image176.png)